laravel/docs/encryption.md

 <a name="basic-usage"></a>
 ## Basic Usage

+**Note:** Values to be encrypted are passed through `serialize` upon encryption, and subsequently passed through `unserialize` upon decryption.
+Thus, non-Laravel clients receiving encrypted values will need to `unserialize` the data.

 #### Encrypting A Value

 You may encrypt a value using the `Crypt` [facade](/docs/{{version}}/facades).
 All encrypted values are encrypted using OpenSSL and the `AES-256-CBC` cipher.
 Furthermore, all encrypted values are signed with a message authentication code (MAC) to detect any modifications to the encrypted string.